-From the architect.
+Text description provided by the architects.
 The building envelope of this three-storey residence is a pure square, constructed of a single material, cast-concrete.
 The sphere, the universal celestial form, in this case is transformed to its terrestrial expression in the shape of a square.

 Considering the socio-economic conditions of Dhaka, architectural vocabulary is kept simple, with traditional spaces like the courtyard, pond, ghat (steps to water) and ample Green to merge together urban and rural typologies in this urban context.